djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-11.png">

-You can create additional claims for your user to test the next agent.
+You can create additional claims for your assigned name to test the next agent.

 #### **Create Claim Processor Agent**